New Episodes!

 Play Episode

 We are busy people.
 And so are you.
 We have a LOT going on, as I’m sure you do too.
 Human nature often makes us feel that we’re “too busy” to do things like morning routines or rituals.
-We’re “too busy” to do morning family discussions.
+We’re “too busy” to do morning discussions with our family.

 But because you are so busy is exactly why you MUST do family discussions and devotionals.
 (When we use the term devotional we don't necessarily mean it as a religious activity, although it certainly can include religion and spirituality.)